-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Public Utility District No. 1 of Asotin County, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated December 11, 2018.
-As discussed in Note 8 to the financial statements, the District has elected to change its method of accounting for determining the useful lives of certain capital assets and capitalizing water meter costs in the 2017 financial statements.
-Our opinion is not modified with respect to this matter.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Public Utility District No. 1 of Asotin County, as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated August 18, 2020.